 This gardening blog is put together by Becky Griffin, Extension Community and School Garden Coordinator.
 It is designed to help community and school gardeners succeed by connecting them to UGA Extension and other research-based resources.
-Here you will also find links to school gardener teacher training events and information on the Pollinator Spaces Project and the 2017 Georgia Pollinator Census.
+Here you will also find information about programs designed to improve pollinator health in the garden.

 Visit often, you will learn something each time!

 All of this rain has me very excited about getting back to our seed starting project.

 I have one note about seed starting media.
 If you choose to purchase bagged media for starting seeds indoors, do not choose something with fertilizer in the mix.
 This will be too strong for seedlings.
 There are plenty of bagged mixes specifically for seed starting so choose one of those.